mozbeel/SDL-zig/README.md

 ## Shoutouts

-Big Shoutout to @stark26583 for making an Android template.
+Big Shoutout to <a href="https://github.com/stark26583">@stark26583</a> for making an Android template.
 It really helped me out.
 He deserves more recognition.
 So definetely check this repo out too and star it: https://github.com/stark26583/SDL

 ## License